 - 4.3.1.
 Turbine unit maintenance schedules will be reviewed by Project and District biologists for fish impacts.
-If maintenance requires operating outside of FPP criteria, the work will be coordinated with FPOM per the procedures defined in FPP Chapter 1-Overview, section 2.3. - 4.3.2.
+If maintenance requires operating outside of FPP criteria, the work will be coordinated with FPOM per the procedures defined in FPP Chapter 1-Overview. - 4.3.2.
 Priority unit maintenance will be scheduled for the winter maintenance period or when there are few fish passing the project, to the extent possible.
-Priority units 1, 3, 11, and 18 will be scheduled for any necessary extended outages between December 1 and April 30.
+Priority units 1, 10, 11, and 18 will be scheduled for any necessary extended outages between December 1 and April 30.
+In addition, Unit 10 maintenance outages may be scheduled from July 15 through August 31 when Powerhouse 1 units are not operating.
 Non-priority units should not be scheduled for routine or extended outages during this time if it will delay or conflict with priority unit maintenance.
-When PH1 is operating, Unit 1 provides important attraction flow for adult fish and helps pass juvenile fish downstream.
-Therefore, long-term outages of Unit 1 will be avoided during the juvenile passage season until after adult fall Chinook and coho migration ends in late October. - 4.3.3.
+When PH1 is operating, Units 1 and 10 provide important attraction flow for adult fish and helps pass juvenile fish downstream.
+Therefore, long-term outages of Unit 1 and 10 will be avoided during the juvenile passage season until after adult fall Chinook and coho migration ends in late October. - 4.3.3.
 Operational Testing.
 Operational testing may deviate from priority units and may require water that would otherwise be used for spill if units operating for reliability are at the 1% lower limit (minimum generation).
 Water for operational testing will be used from powerhouse allocation when possible and diverted from spill only to the extent necessary to maintain power system reliability.
 During testing, units may be operated outside of the 1% range for up to 20 minutes.
 Unit operations below the 1% range will be minimized to the extent practicable. - i.
 Pre-Maintenance: Before units go into maintenance status, units may be operationally tested for up to 60 minutes by running at various loads within and outside of the 1% range for pre-maintenance measurements and testing.
 Units will be run for a minimum of 3 hours to flush fish prior to installing tail logs. - ii.
 Post-Maintenance: After maintenance or repair, units may be operationally tested while remaining in maintenance or forced outage status by running for up to a cumulative time of 60 minutes within and outside of the 1% range before returning to operational status.

 - 4.3.4.
 When a unit is idle, wicket gates will remain in closed position unless tail logs are installed and fish salvage has been done in the draft tube, or if the project is holding a safety pool below the level of the wicket gates.
 Turbines that have been idle/out-of-service will be started by slow rolling the unit after tipping turbine blades from flat to steep and back to flat. - 4.3.5.
 In the event of long-term powerhouse outages, affected units will be operated for 4-8 hours every 2 weeks to exercise governor components and clean wetted surfaces of corrosion so that if the unit is needed, fish injury will be minimized and the units will be in good operating condition.
 Actual runtime will be the minimum necessary to keep the unit in good working condition and may be performed at night, day, or whenever unit cycling will have the minimum effect on fish as determined by the Project Biologist. - 4.3.6.
-Head gates at Units 11-18 have been dogged off and the system depressurized.
+Head gates6 at Units 11-18 have been dogged off and the system depressurized.
 Oil leaks develop frequently when the system operates with normal pressure.
 Further related instructions are described in a memo from the Project Chief of Operations "Memorandum for All Operations, dated September 23, 1993.
 Subject: Powerhouse 2 Hydraulic Head Gate Operation".